tskit-dev/tsinfer/docs/tutorial.md

 # For this example take the REF allele (index 0) as ancestral
 ancestral_alleles = ds['variant_allele'][:,0].astype(str)
-# set the last site to an unknown ancestral allele, for this demo
+# This is just a numpy array, set the last site to an unknown value, for demo purposes
 ancestral_alleles[-1] = "."

 vdata = tsinfer.VariantData("_static/example_data.vcz", ancestral_alleles)
 ```

-Here we create a new `.VariantData` object for the 3 diploid samples in our
+The `.VariantData` object is a lightweight wrapper for the data from the 3 diploid samples
-dataset.
-Each diploid sample will correspond to an *individual* in the resulting tree
-sequence, and each of the 6 genomes will correspond to a sample node
-(hence `ts.num_samples == 6`).
+in the .vcz file.
+We'll use the object to infer a tree sequence from the variant data.

-Not all sites are used for genealogical inference: this includes non-variable (fixed)
+Howeve, note that some sites are not used for genealogical inference.
+This includes non-variable
-sites, singleton sites, and sites where the ancestral allele is unknown: in this example,
+(fixed) sites, singleton sites, and sites where the ancestral allele is unknown: in this example,
 these are seen at site IDs 4, 5 and 7 respectively.
 In addition,
 multiallelic sites, with more than 2 alleles, are not used for inference (but see
 [here](https://github.com/tskit-dev/tsinfer/issues/670) for a workaround).